SilverBC/Test_auto_research/README.md

 # Running the tests

-**Attention**: for all of the instructions to work properly (except Java), you need to be located in the chosen language's source directory, except for Java and Python which should be run from the project root.
+**Attention**: for all of the instructions to work properly (except Java and Python), you need to be located in the chosen language's source directory.
 For example, before running the ruby project, make sure to go into the `src/test/Ruby` directory.

 ## Java